Symptoms & Signs of Tonsil Stones

 2. Why Do Tonsil Stones Smell?

-The smell comes from bacteria (often anaerobic) living in the crypts and feeding on the trapped material.
-As they break it down, they release sulfur compounds.
-Removing the stone and keeping the area cleaner usually reduces or eliminates the odor.
+Removing the stone and keeping the area cleaner usually reduces or eliminates the odor for me.
 If bad breath continues after stones are gone, other causes (gums, stomach, sinuses) may be involved; a doctor or dentist can help.

 3. Visible White or Yellow Spots